 Let’s take your individual points scores as an example – you might have a recognized level 7 to 8 qualification while your friend has a recognized level 4 to 6 qualification.
 This means you’ll have different points scores.

 In the same way, your individual circumstances means the difference between sitting an English language test or not.

 Here’s how to know if you should sit an English language test

-Unless you, as the principal applicant, can provide evidence of any of the above, you’ll have to sit an English language test.
+Unless you, as the principal applicant, can provide evidence of any of the below, you’ll have to sit an English language test.

-- Citizenship of Canada, the Republic of Ireland, the United Kingdom or the United States of America, provided you have spent at least five years in work or education in one or more of these countries or Australia or New Zealand; or
+- Citizenship of Canada, the Republic of Ireland, the United Kingdom or the United States of America, provided you have spent at least five years in working or studying in one or more of these countries or Australia or New Zealand; or

 - A recognized qualification (SM8) comparable to a New Zealand level 7 bachelor’s degree and gained in Australia, Canada, New Zealand, the Republic of Ireland, the United Kingdom or the United States of America as a result of study undertaken for at least two academic years in one or more of these countries; or